 Deep learning is a complicated process that’s fairly simple to explain.
 A subset of machine learning, which is itself a subset of artificial intelligence, DL is one way of implementing machine learning (automated data analysis) via what are called artificial neural networks — algorithms that effectively mimic the human brain’s structure and function.
 And while it remains a work in progress, there is unfathomable potential.
-In this article, we’ll briefly explain how deep learning works and introduce the best companies in 2020.
+In this article, we’ll briefly explain how deep learning works and introduce the best companies today.

 What Is Deep Learning?